 The actions set out in Sydney's Walking Future aim to encourage people to walk by making walking a safer, more convenient and better connected mode of transport.
-The key objective of the walking strategy is for walking to be the primary transport choice for trips under 2 km and to improve pedestrian access and amenity at interchanges to encourage walking as part of the public transport journey.
+The key objective of the walking strategy is for walking to be the primary transport choice for trips under two kilometres.
+It aims to encourage walking as part of the public transport journey by improving pedestrian access and amenity at interchanges.